 In March 2012, the United States (US), the European Union (EU) and Japan requested consultations with China regarding restrictions on the exportation of various rare earths, tungsten and molybdenum.
 These rare earths which have unique magnetic, heat-resistant and phosphorescent properties are key inputs into high technology manufactures such as mobile phones, flat screens, wind turbines, energy efficient lightning, hybrid car batteries, military technology and other advanced electronics.
 As expected, the consultations failed to resolve the dispute, and on June 27 the coalition of developed countries formally requested the establishment of a dispute settlement panel at the WTO to adjudicate the matter.
 They claim that the export restrictions employed by China are significantly distorting the market to protect the Chinese domestic industries at the expense of foreign companies and consumers.
 China on the other hand argues that the mining of rare earth materials is particularly destructive to the natural environment and insists that its use of export quotas, higher taxes, production limits and tougher emission standards are necessary to protect China’s natural resources and the environment.
-This dispute follows a successful WTO challenge brought by the US, EU and Mexico against China on similar types of export restrictions for other raw materials earlier this year ( The WTO ruling against China’s appeal on export curbs ).
+This dispute follows a successful WTO challenge brought by the US, EU and Mexico against China on similar types of export restrictions for other raw materials earlier this year (see an earlier tralac discussion here).

 China’s argument is that the raw materials bauxite and fluorspar are exhaustible natural resources; they are scarce, are not easily substitutable, and thus need to be managed and protected.
 It also referred to the need for developing countries to make optimum use of their resources for their development as they deem appropriate, including the processing of their raw materials.
 According to the Panel, in order for a measure to be justified under Article XX(g), the measure at issue must: (i) “relate to the conservation of an exhaustible natural resource”, and (ii) be “made effective in conjunction with restrictions on domestic production or consumption”.
 The Panel observed that although the parties agree that the raw materials covered by the dispute are exhaustible natural resources, they disagree as to whether the challenged export restrictions ‘relate to’ a conservation programme.